 What is a Learning Management System?

-How Teachers Can Use Learning Management Systems for Student Learning
+How Teachers can Use LMS for Student Learning

-How Administrators Can Use Learning Management Systems in Their School
+How Administrators can Use LMS in Their School

 Learning management systems are not just for students and teachers.
 Administrators can use them in their schools as well.
 LMS gives administrators the ability to post school-wide announcements.
 Is the cookie fundraiser almost over?
 Remind parents and students to get their sales packets in!
 Is track and field day happening soon?
 Send parents a reminder not to forget to send a water bottle.
 By keeping the entire school on the same page, students and parents all feel more informed and connected to their child’s days.

 LMS often include a calendar.
 Administrators can use this as a central location where students, staff, and parents get information.
 Add information on sporting events, assemblies, or other school happenings so nobody forgets.

 Additionally, LMS can be used to create groups amongst staff.
 Here, teachers can share information, updates, and notes.
 Grade level teams often collaborate regularly, but it can be trickier for grade levels to mix and mingle.
 By using groups, grade levels can better understand what other grade levels are doing and how what they are doing prepares them for that next step in the learning continuum.

 Learning management systems are helping students, staff, and administrators make learning easier and more efficient for everyone.
 Students have a place they can go to access all the apps and programs they use regularly.